RaviTejaVattem/vscode-testing-extension/blog.md

 coverageProfile.loadDetailedCoverage = context.loadDetailedCoverage; // Shows the coverage in vscode UI
 ```

-- As of now I am running the coverage for both `runProfile` and `debugProfile` and loading it to vscode when we run the `coverageProfile`.
-Ideally the coverage profile should be running the tests with coverage and load the coverage.
+- As of now, I am running the coverage for both `runProfile` and `debugProfile` and loading it to vscode when we run the `coverageProfile`.
+Ideally, the coverage profile should be running the tests with coverage and loading the coverage.

 ## Debugging